Shaun Gladwell: Shaun Gladwell: Pacific Undertow

 In mid to late 2019, Gladwell exhibited at the Museum of Contemporary Art, Sydney with Pacific Undertow.
 Pacific Undertow was the largest survey exhibition to date of the work of Australian artist Shaun Gladwell, best known for his videos representing the body in motion.
 The exhibition title, Pacific Undertow, is taken from a pivotal video piece.
 It resonates with a sense of elemental forces, motion and the heft of gravity: key principles that inform Gladwell's work.

+Julian Assange

+Gladwell's portrait of Julian Assange was a finalist for the 2024 Archibald Prize.
+The Archibald requires the artist to have one "live sitting" with the subject, which was difficult because Assange was incarcerated in Belmarsh Prison fighting extradition to the US.
+Due to the oppressive restrictions at Belmarsh, which prevented Gladwell from taking paper or pen into his visit to Assange, Gladwell sketched Assange with chocolate on a twenty-five pound banknote.

+Artist-in-residence

+In early 2024, Gladwell has taken on a unique role as artist-in-residence at Curt Shi’s venture capital funds, Imprint Capital Partners and Welinder Shi Capital.
+This unexpected collaboration aims to infuse creativity and innovative thinking into the investment process.
+By integrating artistic perspectives into the technological and entrepreneurial environments, the partnership highlights the potential of creative disciplines to influence and shape future technological developments and investment strategies.